 There are two types of immunity which include:

-Innate immunity is a nonspecific defense mechanism against antigens.
+Innate immunity is a nonspecific defence mechanism against antigens.
 After the invasion of antigens, instantly or within an hour’s time, innate immunity fights against these antigens.
 It consists of four types of barriers that prevent the entry of foreign agents viz.

 - Physical barrier – Skin, mucous coating, and urogenital tract.